-In both 2007 and 2016, he was named to the Time 100 list.
-In 2007 and 2008, Dr. Stern served as NASA’s chief of all space and Earth science programs, directing a $4.4B organization with 93 separate flight missions and a program of over 3,000 research grants.
+In 2007 and 2008, Dr. Stern served as NASA’s chief of all space and Earth science programs, directing its $5B/year Science Mission Directorate (SMD), with 93 separate flight missions and a program of over 3,000 research grants.
 During his NASA tenure, a record 10 major new flight projects were started and deep reforms of NASA’s scientific research and the education and public outreach programs were put in place.
 His tenure was notable for an emphasis on cost control in NASA flight missions that resulted in a 63% decrease in cost overruns.
+In both 2007 and 2016, he was named to the Time 100 list.

-Since 2008, Dr. Stern has had his own aerospace consulting practice.
-His current and former consulting clients include Jeff Bezos’s Blue Origin, Richard Branson’s Virgin Galactic, Naveen Jain’s Moon Express Google Lunar X-Prize team, Ball Aerospace, Paragon Space Development Corporation, the NASTAR Center, Embry Riddle Aeronautical University, and the Johns Hopkins University.
+Dr. Stern maintains his own aerospace consulting practice.
+His current and former clients include Jeff Bezos’s Blue Origin, Richard Branson’s Virgin Galactic, as well as Ball Aerospace, Paragon Space Development Corporation, the NASTAR Center, Embry Riddle Aeronautical University, and the Johns Hopkins University.

 His career has taken him to numerous astronomical observatories, to the South Pole, and to the upper atmosphere aboard various high performance NASA aircraft including F/A-18 Hornets, F-104 Starfighters, KC-135 Zero-G, and WB-57 Canberras.
-He has been involved as a researcher in 29 suborbital, orbital, and planetary space missions, including 14 for which he was a principle investigator; and he has led the development of 8 scientific instruments for NASA space missions.
+He has been involved as a researcher in 29 suborbital, orbital, and planetary space missions, including 14 for which he was a principal investigator; and he has led the development of 8 scientific instruments for NASA space missions.
 In 1995, he was selected as a Space Shuttle Mission Specialist finalist, and in 1996 he was a candidate Space Shuttle Payload Specialist.
-In 2010, he became a suborbital payload specialist trainee, and is expected to fly several suborbital space missions aboard Virgin Galactic vehicles in 2019-2020.
+In 2010, he became a suborbital payload specialist trainee, and is expected to fly at least two suborbital space missions aboard Virgin Galactic vehicles.

-Dr. Stern has published over 330 technical papers and 40 popular articles.
-He has given over 400 technical talks and over 200 popular lectures and speeches about astronomy and the space program.
-He has written two books, The U.S. Space Program After Challenger (FranklinWatts, 1987), and Pluto and Charon: Ice Worlds on the Ragged Edge of the Solar System (Wiley 1997, 2005).
+Dr. Stern has published over 500 technical papers and 35 popular articles.
+He has given over 400 technical talks and over 200 popular lectures and speeches about astronomy and space exploration.
+He has written three books, The U.S. Space Program After Challenger (Franklin-Watts, 1987), Pluto and Charon: Ice Worlds on the Ragged Edge of the Solar System (Wiley 1997, 2005), and in May of 2018, his new book with coauthor David Grinspoon, Chasing New Horizons (Picador Press) was published.
 Additionally, he has served as editor on three technical volumes, and three collections of scientific popularizations: Our Worlds (Cambridge, 1998), Our Universe (Cambridge, 2000), and Worlds Beyond (Cambridge, 2003).
-In May of 2018 his new book with coauthor David Grinspoon, Chasing New Horizons (Picador Press), was published.

-Dr. Stern has over 30 years of experience in space instrument development, with a strong concentration in ultraviolet technologies.
+Dr. Stern has over 30 years of experience in space instrument development, with a strong concentration in ultraviolet imaging and spectroscopy.
 He has been a Principal Investigator (PI) in NASA’s UV sounding rocket program, and was the project scientist on a Shuttle-deployable SPARTAN astronomical satellite.
-He was the PI of the advanced, miniaturized HIPPS Pluto breadboard camera/IR spectrometer/UV spectrometer payload.
-Dr. Stern is also the PI of the Alice UV Spectrometer for the ESA/NASA Rosetta comet orbiter, launched in 2004, and served as the PI of the LAMP instrument on NASA’s Lunar Reconnaissance Orbiter (LRO) mission, which launched in 2009.
-He has served as a Co-Investigator on numerous NASA and ESA planetary missions.
+Dr. Stern was the PI of the Alice UV Spectrometer for the ESA/NASA Rosetta comet orbiter, launched in 2004, and served as the PI of the LAMP instrument on NASA’s Lunar Reconnaissance Orbiter (LRO) mission, which launched in 2009.
+In total, he has served as a science team member on 29 NASA and ESA science missions.

-Dr. Stern’s personal interests include running, hiking, camping, and writing.
+Dr. Stern’s personal interests include running, hiking, camping, gardening, and writing.
 He is an instrument-rated commercial pilot and flight instructor, with both powered and sailplane ratings.
-He and his wife Carole have two daughters and a son; they make their home near Boulder, Colorado.
+He has two adult daughters and a son.
+Dr. Stern lives near Boulder, Colorado.